All Episodes

 You know, the president could not have been more clear repeatedly since this started, expediting a DOJ FBI investigation in coordination with local authorities there.

-Um as the president said, he spoke to George's family, expressed the sorrow of an entire nation for their loss.
+As the president said, he spoke to George's family, expressed the sorrow of an entire nation for their loss.

-Uh further going on that, you know, this should never happen.
+Further going on that, you know, this should never happen.

-This never ever should have ever happened.
+This never, ever, should have ever happened.

 And I totally understand.